Ministry of Sport and Youth Affairs

 • Programme Delivery & Operational Support

-Ensures divisions and programmes receive required resources on time, supporting youth initiatives, sporting events, and infrastructure projects.
+Support programme delivery and day-to-day operations by ensuring divisions and programmes receive the resources they need on time, including support for youth initiatives, sporting events and infrastructure projects.

 • Transparency, Accountability & Value for Money

-Conducts all procurement activities in accordance with the Public Procurement and Disposal of Public Property Act, 2015 (as amended), promoting fair competition and responsible use of public funds.
+Promote transparency, accountability and value for money by conducting all procurement activities in accordance with the Public Procurement and Disposal of Public Property Act, 2015 (as amended), its Regulations and the Rules and Guidelines issued by the Office of Procurement Regulation (OPR).

 • Strategic Planning & Budget Control

-Aligns procurement activities with approved budgets and work plans in collaboration with programme units, Accounts, and Planning.
+Align procurement activities with approved budgets and work plans, in collaboration with programme units, the Accounts Unit and the Planning Unit, so that expenditure supports our strategic priorities.

 • Supplier Engagement & Capacity Building

-Encourages participation of local suppliers, SMEs, and community-based contractors, supporting inclusive economic development.
+Encourage the participation of local suppliers, small and medium enterprises (SMEs) and community-based contractors, thereby supporting inclusive economic development.

 • Collaboration & Institutional Alignment

-Works closely with internal stakeholders to ensure procurement decisions support MSYA’s strategic objectives for youth and sport development.
+Work closely with internal stakeholders to ensure that procurement decisions are consistent with our strategic objectives for sport and youth development.

 We encourage suppliers to regularly visit this portal for updates on new procurement opportunities and changes in the procurement process.
 The Ministry of Sport and Youth Affairs remains dedicated to fostering partnerships that contribute to the development of sport and youth programs across Trinidad and Tobago.